-25.2.2 Mask Editor
+24.2.2 Mask Editor

-The Mask Editor is a built-in tool that provides an approach to creating custom masks.
+The Mask Editor is a built-in tool that provides an approach to create custom masks.
 Below is its layout:

 - A. Menu bar - B. Coordinate of the latest touched point on the display - C. Mask edit area, which is equivalent to the grid area.
-In this example, a hexagon has been created as a part of the mask - D. Toolbar

-- E. Coordinate edit area.
-Set the X ordinate and Y ordinate by the virtual keypad and then touch the "Input" button the perform the ordinate update - F. Display or hide the coordinates of the polygon vertices on the display - G. Exit the tool
+In this example, a hexagon has been created as a part of the mask - D. Toolbar - E. Coordinate edit area.
+Set the X ordinate and Y ordinate by the virtual keypad and then touch the "Input" button the perform the ordinate update - F. Display or hide coordinate of polygon vertices on the display - G. Exit the tool